-Biochemical properties of the enzyme.
-Optimal conditions for assaying the galactosyltransferase activity of LgtE were determined, with UDP-[3H]galactose as the substrate and purified F62 Δ lgtA Δ lgtE LOS as the acceptor.
-Strain F62 Δ lgtA Δ lgtE expresses a single LOS molecule that possesses a single glucose on the α -chain and a phosphate as the β -chain (28).
-The purified enzyme showed an absolute dependence on the presence of Mn2+.
-In the presence of Mg2+, less then 10% of the maximal activity was observed; in the presence of other divalent ions, minimal activity was observed (activity with no cation or 15 mM Mg2+, Ca2+, and Zn2+ was <1, 8, <1, and <1%, respectively, of that with Mn2+).
-The maximum activity was obtained at pH 7.5 (Fig. 3) and 30°C (data not presented).
+The biochemical properties of the enzyme.

+Optimal conditions for assaying galactosyl-transferase activity of LgtE were determined, using [3H]-UDP-galactose as a substrate and purified F62?
+LgtA?
+LgtE LOS as a acceptor.
+Strain F62?
+LgtA?
+LgtE expresses a single LOS molecule that possesses a single glucose on the ?-chain and a phosphate as the ?-chain (28).
+The purified enzyme showed an absolute dependence on the presence of the Mn2+.
+In the presence of the Mg2+ less then 10 % of the maximal activity was observed; in the presence of other divalent ions, minimal activity was observed (Table 1).
+The maximum of activity was obtained at pH 7.5 (Figure 3) and 30 °C (data not presented).
 Wakarchuk et al. (31) reported that LgtC required free thiols for enzymatic activity, while LgtB did not.
 We tested our preparation of LgtE to determine if it required free thiols for activity.
-The data presented in Fig. 4 indicate that purified LgtE showed a linear rate of activity up to 90 min; we concluded that this enzyme did not possess a thiol requirement.
-Vol. 184, 2002
+The data presented in figure 4 indicate that purified LgtE showed a linear rate of activity up to 90 min.; we concluded that this enzyme did not possess a thiol requirement.